dorianbg/EEG_ClientGUI/README.md

 namely: Decision Tree classifier, Random Forest classifier, Support Vector Machine classifier, Logistic Regression classifier.

 ##### Tracking the execution of jobs

+In the job tracking panel you can:
+ - see the status of the job
+ - check the execution logs on the remote server
+ - check the job result once the job has finished
+ - review the input parameters of the job